 Non-governmental organisation (NGO) is a common juridical status of Estonian youth organisations.
-However, the strict distinction between governmental and third sector youth work bodies is very difficult to make in Estonian context - youth associations, for example, are exclusively non-governmental organisations but many of them are supported by the (local) government.90 Some youth organisations are particularly tightly bound to governmental structures.
-The scouts organisations (Estonian Defence League Girls Organisation and Estonian Defence League Boys Organisation), for example, are officially under the commission of the Estonian Defence League.91
+However, the strict distinction between governmental and third sector youth work bodies is very difficult to make in Estonian context - youth associations, for example, are exclusively non-governmental organisations but many of them are supported by the (local) government.
+Some youth organisations are particularly tightly bound to governmental structures.
+The scouts organisations (Estonian Defence League Girls Organisation and Estonian Defence League Boys Organisation), for example, are officially under the commission of the Estonian Defence League.

-Open youth centres and youth clubs (open youth work organisations) make up an extensive part of the Estonian youth organisations.92 Although it is, of course, somewhat debatable whether these organisations are youth organisations by their nature or are rather organisations that serve young people.
+Open youth centres and youth clubs (open youth work organisations) make up an extensive part of the Estonian youth organisations.
+Although it is, of course, somewhat debatable whether these organisations are youth organisations by their nature or are rather organisations that serve young people.
 There are most probably both types of approach present among the Estonian open youth work organisations - some open youth work organisations concentrate more on providing services to young people, whereas others resemble more of the youth organisation where young people play an active role in leading and managing the organisation.
-Most of the open youth Centres.93
+Most of the open youth centres are member organisations of the Estonian Association of the Open Youth Centres.